 What happens to your recyclables?

 Some recyclables such as cardboard, aluminum cans, plastic bottles and jugs are exported to the lower 48.
-Other commodities such as glass, cardboard, and mixed paper (plasitc is coming soon!) are utilized locally.
+Other recovered resources such as glass, cardboard, and mixed paper (plasitc is coming soon!) are utilized locally.

-1) SWS and other providers collect recyclables from your roll cart every other week.
+1) Solid Waste Services and other commercial haulers collect recyclables from your roll cart, or commercial dumpsters every other week.

-3) The Anchorage Recycling Center bales the recyclables and delivers it to the Port of Anchorage.
+3) The WestRock Anchorage Recycling Center bales the recyclables and delivers it to the Port of Anchorage.

-5) Glass bottles and jars are hauled from the WestRock Anchorage Recycling Center to Central Recycling Services where the glass is made into a recycled glass aggregate.
-This material is used in local construction projects such as the Northern Lights Water Main Rehab project and the new Central Transfer Station.
+5) Glass bottles and jars are hauled from the WestRock Anchorage Recycling Center to Central Recycling Services, where the glass is crushed into a recycled glass aggregate.
+Glass aggregate is used in local construction projects such as the Northern Lights Water Main Rehab project and the new Central Transfer Station.
 There is a stockpile of glass, and there is an aggressive effort to find new markets for recycled glass. *Anchorage Recycling Partners:

 Alaskans for Litter Prevention and Recycling